 We created a new method to convert early time-series measurements of PT-INR to a long-term prediction model.
-The novel AI model, constructed with neural networks including 1-dimensional convolution and LSTM, garnered useful information from the raw PT-INR values and measurement dates over 30 days after VKA initiation and converted this to predict major bleeding events over the next 11 months.
-Although TTR is widely used to standardize VKA therapy over the long term, ^{14-17} its accuracy for predicting future thrombotic/bleeding events is low.
-36 A previous report showed that GARFIELD-AF patients with 1-year TTR less than 65% had worse outcomes than those with greater values.
-37 Within 30 days, TTR has low predictive power because early-phase PT-INR values vary greatly due to a number of influencing factors including genetics, ^{21,22} choice of commercial thromboplastin and coagulometer device, ^{38-40} and patients' lifestyles.
-41 With the use of AI, we show here the presence of important information in raw PT-INR patterns over first 30 days that can predict clinical events occurring from days 31 to 365.
+The novel AI model, constructed with neural networks including one-dimensional convolution and LSTM, garnered useful information from the raw PT-INR values, and measurement dates over 30 days after VKA initiation and converted this to predict major bleeding events over the next 11 months.
+Although TTR is widely used to standardize VKA therapy over the long term, 14-17 its accuracy for predicting future thrombotic/bleeding events is low.
+A previous report showed that GARFIELD-AF patients with 1 year TTR <65% had worse outcomes